vmware-archive/clarity/_documentation/cards.md

 ### Clickable cards -- be predictable

+When the entire card is clickable, the resulting action must:

 <ul class="list">
           <li>Not be the primary action.
 The primary action is  left-most in the footer.
 If clicking elsewhere on the card also initiates the primary action, it might confuse users.</li>
           <li>